 Your spouse receives all personal belongings plus HKD 1,000,000, plus half of whatever remains.
 If your parents are alive, they share the other half equally.
 If your parents have passed, your spouse takes everything.

 Your children split the entire estate equally.
-If one of your children predeceased you but had their own children, that share passes to your grandchildren — not to your surviving children.
+If one of your children predeceased you but had their own children, that share passes to your grandchildren, not to your surviving children.
+As in the scenario above, any child who is under 18 does not take their share outright; it is held on the statutory trusts under Cap.
+73 until they turn 18.

 The estate passes through a strict order: first to parents equally if both are alive, then to siblings of the whole blood, then to grandparents, then to aunts and uncles of the whole blood, then to half-siblings and half-aunts and uncles.
 Each group inherits everything if nobody above them is alive.